salesforce/OmniXAI/README.md

 ## How to Contribute

-We welcome your contribution to improve the library!
+We welcome the contribution from the open-source community to improve the library!
 To add a new explanation method/feature into the library, please follow the template and steps demonstrated in this [documentation](https://opensource.salesforce.com/OmniXAI/latest/omnixai.html#how-to-contribute).